Overall levels of health are far worse in more economically unequal societies.

 The most plausible explanation for income inequality’s apparent effect on health and social problems is ‘status anxiety’.
-Income inequality is harmful because it places people in a steep hierarchy that increases status competition and causes stress, which in turn leads to poor health and other negative outcomes9.
+Income inequality is harmful because it places people in a steep hierarchy that increases status competition and causes stress, which in turn leads to poor health and other negative outcomes.

-There is little consensus on how these mechanisms, particularly ‘status anxiety,’ work in practice, given different people’s different reference groups, their knowledge (or lack of knowledge) about social stratification and the complex nature of ‘status’ and self-esteem10.
+There is little consensus on how these mechanisms, particularly ‘status anxiety,’ work in practice, given different people’s different reference groups, their knowledge (or lack of knowledge) about social stratification and the complex nature of ‘status’ and self-esteem.

 Size of the Effect and Population